11 Normal Linear Models

 \[\begin{align} y_i &= \beta_0 + \beta_1 x_i + \epsilon_i\\ \epsilon_i &\sim normal(0, \sigma^2) \tag{11.2} \end{align}\]

-We prefer the notation in Equation (11.1) because, in this formula, the stochastic part (second row) is nicely separated from the deterministic part (first row) of the model, whereas, in the second notation (11.2) the first row contains both stochastic and deterministic parts.
+We prefer the notation in Equation (11.1) because, in this formula, the deterministic part (first row) is nicely separated from the stochastic part (second row) of the model, whereas, in the second notation (11.2) the first row contains both stochastic and deterministic parts.
+Also, for a generalized linear model (Chapters 14, 15), only Equation (11.1) can be formulated.

-For illustration, we here simulate a data set and below fit a linear regression to these simulated data.
-The advantage of simulating data is that the following analyses can be reproduced without having to read data into R. Further, for simulating data, we need to translate the algebraic model formula into R language which helps us understanding the model structure.
+For illustration, we simulate data and then fit a linear regression to them.
+The advantage of simulating data is that the subsequent analyses can be reproduced without having to read data into R. Further, for simulating data, we need to translate the algebraic model formula into R language which helps us understand the model structure.

 set.seed(34) # set a seed for the random number generator